CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/adding_a_service_updater.md

 In addition to your service manifest, you would append the following:

 !!! warning
-    The service base assumes the service dependency that is a service updater is named 'updates'.
-    There would be one updater per service and that updater is named 'updates'.
+    The updater dependency needs to be named 'updates' for the service to recognize it as an updater rather than a normal dependency container.

 !!! critical Updaters **need** to `run_as_core` which allows them to run at the same level as other core containers.